ginofsuarez/apex-performance/docs/index.md

 !!! info "Remember, performance troubleshooting often requires a methodical approach and sometimes a bit of trial and error.
 It's important to isolate changes and test systematically to understand the impact of your modifications."

-### Examples of real cases and how they were solved.

 ![Perfomance Tools](./assets/images/mapleleaf.png)

 ## Conclusion: